 Winter (December – February): Snowbird Season

 This is peak season, and for good reason.
-While the rest of the country is scraping ice off windshields, the Coachella Valley is sitting at a perfect 70-75°F during the day.
-Sunny.
-Dry.
-Pool weather.
+While the rest of the country scrapes ice off windshields, the Coachella Valley sits at a perfect 70-75°F. Pool weather, no crowds, and outdoor everything: hiking, grilling, movie nights on the patio.

 Good winter moves: Joshua Tree sunrise hikes (Cholla Cactus Garden or Skull Rock), the Palm Springs Aerial Tramway (ride up to 8,500 feet where there's actual snow while it's 70°F below), and the La Quinta Farmers Market on Sunday mornings.